California leaders strike public pension reform deal

 Brown has lobbied lawmakers for a pension package since last year and has said that putting changes into law is critical for helping convince voters to support his November tax measure.

 If voters reject the measure, California will need to cut more spending, including more than $5 billion from popular education programs, to keep its books balanced.
-The measure would increase the state sales tax to 7.5 percent from 7.25 percent for four years and raise income taxes on Californians making more than $250,000 a year for seven years.
+The measure would increase the state sales tax to 7.5 percent from 7.25 percent for 4 years and raise income taxes on Californians making more than $250,000 a year for 7 years.

 “Pension reform is just a big issue for folks these days,” said Larry Gerston, a political scientist at San Jose State University.
 “This helps build his credibility.”

+Voters in San Jose, California’s third largest city, approved a measure in June to clamp down on pension expenses.
+San Jose Mayor Chuck Reed said the deal between Brown and lawmakers is significant - but urged constitutional changes so future legislature could not undo them.

-Reporting by Alex Dobuzinskis and Troy Anderson in Los Angeles, Peter Henderson in San Francisco and Suzanne Hurt in Sacramento; Writing by Jim Christie.; Editing by Richard Chang and Lisa Shumaker
+Reporting by Alex Dobuzinskis and Troy Anderson in Los Angeles, Peter Henderson in San Francisco and Suzanne Hurt in Sacramento; writing by Jim Christie.; Editing by Richard Chang